 - Do something kind for someone else – for example, carrying the grocery shopping in from the car.

 - Do some physical activity, like playing sport or going for a vigorous walk.

 You’re a role model for your child.
 Let your child see and hear you being positive and optimistic.
 You can do this by thanking other people for their support, saying ‘Things will get better soon and I can cope with this’, and expecting that good things are possible.

 Feeling confident, capable and ready to get things done are big parts of resilience.
 Important skills in this area are goal-setting, planning, being organised and self-disciplined, being prepared to work hard and being resourceful.

-You can foster these skills in your child by helping him work out his specific strengths and limitations.
-Then you can encourage him to set goals that put his strengths into action, and that help him to focus on what he’s good at.
+You can foster these skills in your child by helping your child work out their specific strengths.
+Then you can encourage your child to set goals that put their strengths into action, and that help your child to focus on what they’re good at.

-For example, if your child is good at singing or music, you could suggest she joins the school band, or even starts her own band.
-If she’s good with young children, you could suggest she looks into some babysitting work or coaching junior sport.
+For example, if your child is good at singing or music, you could suggest they join the school band, or even start their own band.
+If your child is good with young children, you could suggest they look into some babysitting work or coaching junior sport.

-Supporting your child to take on new or extra responsibilities is a great way to build your child’s confidence and sense of what he can do.
-Examples might be a leadership role at school or a part-time job as he gets older.
+Supporting your child to take on new or extra responsibilities is a great way to build your child’s confidence and sense of what they can do.
+Examples might be a leadership role at school or a part-time job as they get older.

 Challenges are a normal part of life, and young people have to learn to cope with them by themselves.
 Let your child have a go at sorting out their own problems before you step in.
 Making mistakes is part of the learning process.